 Step 2.
 Remove old vanity light fixture.

-Once the power is off, begin removing your light fixture that you are going to replace.
+Once the power is off, begin removing the light fixture that you are going to replace.
 Typically there’s a small screw cap on the front of the vanity light that you need to unscrew to pop the light off.

 Once you have the light fixture detached from the wall, separate it from its support bracket and reveal the wires.